PlasticRanger

 What causes part warpage?

 Part warpage is caused by mold restraint or (lack of mold restraint through the thickness of the part).
-The difference in shrinkage between the in-plane and thickness directions can cause warpage, particularly in the corners of the part, due to these sometimes being thicker than the general wall thickness.
+The difference in shrinkage between the in-plane and thickness directions can cause warpage, particularly in the corners of the part, because these are sometimes thicker than the general wall thickness.

 What is the difference between Warpage and sink marks in injection molding?